How long does probate take?

 How long does it take to get the grant itself?

-There is no fixed national timetable.
-The application processing period depends in part on how complete and straightforward the application is when it reaches the registry.
+GOV.UK currently says the grant is usually received within 12 weeks after submission.
+The application processing period still depends in part on how complete and straightforward the application is when it reaches the registry.

 Can probate be finished in a few weeks?